umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/cdc-mask-research.md

 # CDC Mask Research

-The CDC recommendation for cloth mask usage by the general public is based on [Recent Studies Concerning Cloth Face Masks](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover-guidance.html#recent-studies).
+The CDC recommendation for cloth mask usage by the general public is based on [recent studies](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover-guidance.html#recent-studies).
+The focus will be on the transmission of the infection; the first eleven papers were chosen for their potetial to be in focus.

-# Research Papers

 1. Rothe: [Transmission of 2019-nCoV Infection from an Asymptomatic Contact in Germany](https://www.nejm.org/doi/full/10.1056/NEJMc2001468?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed) [(pubmed)](https://pubmed.ncbi.nlm.nih.gov/32003551/) [(PDF)](https://www.nejm.org/doi/pdf/10.1056/NEJMc2001468?articleTools=true)